walmartlabs/concord-website/docs/plugins/git.md

 <a name="commit-push"/>
 ### Commit and Push Changes

-The `commit` action of the `git` task can be used to commit your changes made on the cloned repo.
-You can also push the changes to origin by setting 'pushChanges' to true.`commit` action is dependent on `clone` action.
-So make sure `clone` action is performed first.
+The `commit` action of the `git` task can be used to commit your changes made on the cloned repository.
+You can push the changes to origin by setting `pushChanges` to `true`.
+The `commit` action is dependent on a prior `clone` action, so make sure `clone` action is performed first.

 ```yaml